 When you communicate in writing, be sure to keep a copy for your records.
 Write down the dates you make follow-up calls and keep this information together in a file.

-Tip: If you get a replacement card, remember to update any automatic payments linked to the card.
+Tip: If you get a replacement card with a new number, remember to update any automatic payments linked to the card.